OfficeDev/office-js-docs-pr/word/word-add-ins-javascript-reference.md

 * [Range](Word Add-ins JavaScript Reference/range.md): A Range object represents a contiguous area in a document.
 You get a Range object when you get a selection, insert content into the body, insert content into a content control, insert content into a paragraph, or get a search result.
 You can define and manipulate a range without changing the selection.
-* [Section](Word Add-ins JavaScript Reference/section.md):  A Section object is commonly used to define different header and footers as well as different page layout configurations of a document.
+* [Section](Word Add-ins JavaScript Reference/section.md):  A Section object is commonly used to define different headers and footers as well as the different page layout configurations of a document.
 You can access sections from the Document object.
-* [Selection](Word Add-ins JavaScript Reference/document.md#getselection): The document object gives you access to the user's selection in the document, or the current insertion point, if nothing is selected.
+* [Selection](Word Add-ins JavaScript Reference/document.md#getselection): The document object gives you access to the user's selection in the document or to the current insertion point if nothing is selected.

 ## Additional links